-1. Nitrogen and Water Quality Research
+1. Nitrogen, Cover Crop, and Water Quality Research

-The study evaluates the impact of a living mulch (kura clover) and cover crop (winter rye) or no cover crop on nitrate leaching and nitrogen management on irrigated row crops.
+The study evaluates the impact of nitrogen fertilizer management and a living mulch (kura clover), cover crop (winter rye) or no cover crop on nitrate leaching and yield for irrigated row crops.

-2. Reduced Irrigation Study A
+Reduced Irrigation Study

 GOAL: To improve irrigation water use efficiency by better understanding the interaction of water requirements of corn and plant population.

 The study evaluated the grain yield impact and corn rooting depth when reducing the frequency of irrigation.
 The study will also determined the role of reduced plant population under reduced irrigation frequency to optimize grain productivity.